 Winter can be a dreary time in the garden, especially on the East Coast.
 But as soon as the winter-blooming camellias start flowering, I am reminded that everything has its season.
-These beautiful plants wait until late fall to early spring to produce their spectacular lush-petaled blooms.
-And one of the best places to view them is at Filoli Gardens in the foothills of California’s Santa Cruz Mountains.
+These beautiful plants wait until late fall to early spring to produce their spectacular multi-layered blooms.
+And one of the best places to view them is at Filoli in the foothills of California’s Santa Cruz Mountains.

 FIght for a just cause; LOve your fellow man; LIve a good life. = FILOLI

 Under the couple’s care, Filoli grew to become one of the best-known examples of the Golden Age of American gardens.

 Mr. William Bowers Bourn II